FYP-DineEase/dine-ease-backend/TRACK.md

     currently on VM close data gets lost, so storing it in a cloud

-## Workers

-- insert restaurants to database using create restaurant endpoint
-- create new column which will add the mongoId and slug
-- approve restaurants using status update endpoint
-- verify data of restaurant listeners
-- check in services: [dining-plans, map, restaurants, reviews, subscriptions]
-- strict: true in slugify

-- make the taxId only unique not the name , fix in modify and restaurant service
+- taxId only unique not the name , fix in modify and restaurant service
-- make the cuisine to categories in all database and events
+- cuisine to categories in all database and events
-- make the phone number requied in both restaurant (dto and DB)
+- phone number requied in both restaurant (dto and DB)
-- make the validations uncomment and proper in restaurant and primary details dto
+- validations uncomment and proper in restaurant and primary details dto
+- uncomment auth service register user dto
+- uncomment verify email in mail service register method
+- remove token creation in auth service register method
+- remove date from review.dto.ts
+- make the create review controller fix ( multipart previously )